Vietnam.vn - Nền tảng quảng bá Việt Nam

 A recent study by the Brookings Institution found that Americans feel very gloomy, despite a strong economy.

-“There’s a perfect combination of strong growth and slow inflation,” said Dan North, an economist at Allianz Trade North America.
-“But a lot of people don’t want to live with high inflation.
-That’s why they still think the economy is bad.”
+Economist Dan North of Allianz Trade North America stated: "There's a perfect combination of strong growth and slowing inflation.
+However, many people don't want to live in such high inflation.
+That's why they still think the economy is doing badly."

-US President Joe Biden praised the strength of the world's largest economy after the GDP for the third quarter of 2024 was announced.
+US President Joe Biden praised the strength of the world's largest economy after the release of third-quarter 2024 GDP figures.

-"How far America has come since I took office - from the worst economic crisis because of Covid-19 to the strongest economy in the world," said Mr. Joe Biden.
+"How far has America come since I took office – from the worst economic crisis because of Covid-19 to the strongest economy in the world?" said Joe Biden.

 A White House official believes that the average annual economic growth under the Biden and Harris administration is stronger than any administration this century.

-The International Monetary Fund (IMF) expects the country's GDP to grow at an annual rate of 2.5% in the fourth quarter of 2024.
-This would be the strongest growth among major advanced economies.
+The International Monetary Fund (IMF) projects that the country's GDP will grow at an annual rate of 2.5% in the fourth quarter of 2024.
+This would be the strongest growth rate among major advanced economies.

 Comment (0)